Harmony of the Seas: Launch

 Harmony of the Seas took two short "preview cruises", three nights to Cherbourg and four nights to Rotterdam, after reaching port in Southampton on 17 May.
 During these voyages, passengers complained of ongoing construction, a lack of hot water, unopened attractions, excessive waits at restaurants, and other issues.

+Maiden voyage

 The ship's maiden voyage departed from Southampton on 29 May and arrived at its summer home port of Barcelona on 5 June.
 According to passengers on this cruise, construction had finished and the ship was ready to sail.
 For the inaugural season, Harmony of the Seas offered seven-night western Mediterranean cruises originating from Barcelona and Civitavecchia.

 On 10 November 2016, the vessel was officially christened by her godmother, Miami-Dade County teacher Brittany Affolter.